Week 3: Genome Analytics

 - The reason we have been passing the name metadata in our channels is that there are often situations where we need to combine the outputs from multiple processes into one channel before performing another operation.
 In this case, we want to combine the outputs from samtools_faidx [name, path/to/genome.fna, path/to.genome.fna.fai] with the outputs of extract_region [name, path/to/region_of_interest.txt].

-Look for an appropriate nextflow operator that will enable you to join two channels based on a common key (name).
+Look for an appropriate nextflow operator that will enable you to create a single channel from two channels based on a common key (name).
 The resulting channel should look something like:

 [name, path/to/genome.fna, path/to/genome.fna.fai, path/to/region_of_interest.txt]